 This breed sheds very little, except in the spring and fall when the old coat is starting to fall out.

 Therefore, you will have to use this brush and groom your cat more often during the shedding season.

 In this section, we answer frequently asked questions about the Turkish Van.
 Read on to learn more about this fun and clumsy cat!

 The exact price of a Turkish Van kitten depends on a breeder and several other factors.
 On average you can expect to pay from $500 to $800 for a purebred kitten.

 Pet quality kittens are at the lower end of the price spectrum.
-However, if you are looking for a show quality Turkish Van and are set on particular coat color and markings be prepared for a steeper price.
+However, if you are looking for a show quality Turkish Van and are set on a specific coat color and markings, be prepared for a steeper price.

 Are Turkish Van Cats Friendly?

 The energetic and lively Turkish Van gets along with everyone including other cats and dogs.
 This curious and outgoing cat becomes fast friends with everyone who wants to play and can match its high energy levels.